-- Work with developers of multifamily and affordable housing projects to identify site opportunities in higher-resource areas and areas with higher median incomes to reduce concentrations of poverty and improve access to resources. - Continue to provide priority processing for the construction of new housing in the Downtown Planning Area by processing completed plans, consistent rezoning, and Development Permit review and Conditional Use Permit applications for permitting within an average of 75 working days. - Continue to provide reduced application fees and priority processing for single-family and multifamily projects within the Inner City Fee Program area, as referenced in the Municipal Code, to create housing units in infill areas. - Continue to offer impact fee waivers for qualifying infill projects in priority areas of the city pursuant to Ordinances 2013-21 (The Build Act), and Fresno Municipal Code Article 4.14 (Fee Waivers for Certain Projects in Economically Disadvantaged Areas). - Encourage developers to use the State Affordable Housing Density Bonus and City of Fresno Transit-Oriented Development (TOD) Height and Density Bonus provisions through technical assistance and information dissemination.
+- Work with developers of multifamily and affordable housing projects to identify site opportunities in higher-resource areas and areas with higher median incomes to reduce concentrations of poverty and improve access to resources. - Continue to provide priority processing for the construction of new housing in the Downtown Planning Area by processing completed plans, consistent rezoning, and Development Permit review and Conditional Use Permit applications for permitting within an average of 75 working days. - Continue to provide reduced application fees and priority processing for single-family and multifamily projects within the Inner City Fee Program area, as referenced in the Municipal Code, to create housing units in infill areas. - Continue to offer impact fee waivers for qualifying infill projects in priority areas of the city pursuant to Ordinances 2013-21 (The Build Act), and Fresno Municipal Code Article 4.14 (Fee Waivers for Certain Projects in Economically Disadvantaged Areas). - Encourage developers to use the State Affordable Housing Density Bonus and City of Fresno Transit-Oriented Development (TOD) Height and Density Bonus provisions through technical assistance and information dissemination. - Post and maintain a list of incentives available to developers, including density bonus and impact fee waivers, on the City's website.
 [Source: 2015-2023 Housing Element, Program 4 and Program 15, modified]

 Responsibility Planning & Development Department Funding Source General Fund Timeframe Provide ongoing assistance and incentives to support development during the 2023-2031 planning period.
+Establish and post the list of available incentives on the City's website by December 2024.
+Update the list, as needed.
 Objective Provide incentives for 1,200 extremely low-income, 1,750 very low-income, and 1,500 low-income units, at least 40 percent of which are in moderate, high, or highest resource areas to facilitate housing mobility for lower-income households and special-needs groups.

-Program 11 - Local Housing Trust Fund
+Program 12 - Local Housing Trust Fund

 In 2021, the City established a Local Housing Trust Fund (LHTF) to support access to decent, safe, and affordable housing within the city.
 The City shall leverage the LHTF to direct funds toward eligible projects that are determined via a community input process.
 In 2022, the City was awarded a State of California Local Housing Trust Fund matching grant to support projects involving new construction of affordable rental housing for lower-income households [i.e., households earning below 60 percent of the Area Median Income (AMI)].
-The City shall annually publish a Notice of Funding Availability (NOFA) to solicit applications for the distribution of funding from the LHTF
+The City shall annually publish a Notice of Funding Availability (NOFA) to solicit applications for the distribution of funding from the LHTF.